Barmwato/barmwato.github.io/_pages/home.md

 ---
+layout: home
-title: "Home"
+title: Home
 permalink: /
-layout: single
 author_profile: true
 ---

 Welcome to my professional portfolio.
 I'm **Collins Barmwato**, a passionate IT Support Specialist with a BSc in Computer Security and Forensics.

----

-### Explore my site:
+Explore my:

 - [Resume](/resume/)
 - [Projects](/projects/)